ron2015schmitt/Mathematiques-old/todo/README.md

 1. [Create Tensor Pool and Tensor info](poolandinfo.md)
 1. [Exceptions and Assertions](exceptions.md)
 1. [Implement all error checking](errorchecking.md)
+1. Implement `VectorOfPtrs` code properly
+   * should only be included in debug mode
+   * only needed for non-elemental functions
+   * only needed when same vector appears on both sides of `=`

 ## Items for V15.0 -- Tensor Calculus
 1. contravariant and covariant vectors